GoogleCloudPlatform/lustre-csi-driver/docs/installation.md

 1. **Build and push the images** following the [Lustre CSI Driver Development Guide](development.md).

 2. **Set up a service account** with the required roles and download a service account key.
-This account will be used by the driver to provision **Managed Lustre** instances and access Lustre APIs.
+This account will be used by the CSI driver to provision **Managed Lustre** instances and access Lustre APIs.
+   > **Security Note:** Ensure that the specified directory is not publicly accessible to prevent credential leaks.

    To automate this setup, run the following script, specifying a directory to store the service account key: